jayrap24/wimp-with-authentication/README.md

 Website URL: https://pure-mesa-33759.herokuapp.com/

-Below you will find some information regarding the project

 # About
 A site similar to WIMP.com

-I wanted to recreate wimp.com which is website that uploads daily videos.
-I added an authentication for admin users who can add or delete videos.
+•	Wimp is an app that was designed to mimic the website Wimp.com.
+This app provides daily videos to the users to watch and add comments on the videos itself.
+In addition, Admin users are able to  upload videos by signing up and logging in the app.

 ## Built With

-MongoDB, Express, ReactJS, Node.js, Redux.
+MongoDB, Express, ReactJS, Node.js, Redux, JWT Authentication, React Router.

 ## Author